 // Pata de elefante

 In 2019, Pata de Elefante joined the international record label Worldhaus Music as the first instrumental artist of their roster.
-Now with more than 15 years of career, Gabriel Guedes and Daniel Mossmann - who both take turns playing guitar and bass - are ready to take on the rest of the world with their soon to be released fifth album.
+Now with more than 20 years of career, Gabriel Guedes and Daniel Mossmann - who both take turns playing guitar and bass - team up with new band member Reynaldo Migliavacca on drums.
+The power trio are ready to take on the world with the release of their new album "Novas Aventuras" in 2022.